evollu/react-native-fcm/README.md

     * if you just pass `notification`, you will only receive one when user resume the app.
     * you will not see banner if `notification->body` is not defined.
  - Android will receive notificaton from `FCMNotificationReceived` event
-    * if you pass `notification` payload. it will receive data when user click on notification
+    * if you pass `notification` payload, it will receive data when user click on notification
     * if you pass `data` payload only, it will receive data when in background

    e.g. fcm payload looks like: